 My advice is that you choose the positive.
 Look at the positives of going back to college at your advanced age and motivate yourself to go back.

 For the negatives, accept that they are there and that there is very little you can do about them.
 I still grieve that college education is expensive but I have justified my stay in college by taking advantage of the college environment to work on my blogging career.

 I use college facilities to make my life better.
 In real sense, college can be worth the cost and not worth the cost depending on what you want it to be.

-With that said, I hope you will follow my humble advice and enroll back to college.
-It is a great experience to start college at 22 and I confidently tell you that it is not too late.
+With that said, I hope you will follow my advice and enroll back to college.
+It is a great experience to start college in your late 20s, 30s or 40s and I confidently tell you that it is not too late.

-In case you are still uncertain whether joining College at 22 is a good idea, consider hiring a life coach (Link opens in new tab)to guide you.
+In case you are still uncertain whether joining College at your advanced age is a good idea, consider hiring a life coach to guide you.

 All the best!